carlorizzante/nextjs-auth-2024/README.md

 echo ".env" >> .gitignore
 ```

-If you want to reset the database:
+If you want to reset the database, for example after changing the schema, you can run the following commands:

 ```bash
 yarn prisma generate